Back

 Organisations need to fully grasp the far-reaching consequences that a data breach could have on their business if they want to mitigate risk and defend against attack.

-1. Financial Loss
+1. Data Breach Consequences: The Toll on Financial Loss

 Costs can include, compensating affected customers, setting up incident response efforts, investigating the breach, investment in new security measures, and legal fees, not to mention the eye-watering regulatory penalties that can be imposed for non-compliance with the GDPR (General Data Protection Regulation).

 Organisations in breach of the GDPR can be fined up to 4% of annual global turnover or 20 Million Euros, whichever is greater.
-If organisations are under any illusion that these financial penalties will not be enforced, the recent fines imposed on British Airways and Marriot have highlighted just how seriously the ICO intends to take GDPR violations.
+If organisations are under any illusion that these financial penalties will not be enforced, in May 2023, the Irish Data Protection Commission (DPC) imposed a historic fine of €1.2 billion on US tech giant Meta.

 A breach can also significantly impact a company’s share price and valuation.
 This is exactly what happened to Yahoo after it was breached in 2013.
 The breach was leaked in 2016 when the company was about to be bought over by US telecoms company Verizon.
 The acquisition went ahead with the company buying Yahoo for a discounted rate of $4.48 billion, around $350 million less than the original asking price.